Sinbad the Sailor: Seventh and Last Voyage

 Burton includes a variant of the seventh tale, in which Haroun al-Rashid asks Sinbad to carry a return gift to the king of Serendib.
 Sinbad replies, "By Allah the Omnipotent, Oh my lord, I have taken a loathing to wayfare, and when I hear the words 'Voyage' or 'Travel,' my limbs tremble".
 He then tells the Caliph of his misfortune-filled voyages; Haroun agrees that with such a history "thou dost only right never even to talk of travel".
 Nevertheless, at the Caliph's command, Sinbad sets forth on this, his uniquely diplomatic voyage.
 The king of Serendib is well pleased with the Caliph's gifts (which include, among other things, the food tray of King Solomon) and showers Sinbad with his favour.
 On the return voyage, the usual catastrophe strikes: Sinbad is captured and sold into slavery.
 His master sets him to shooting elephants with a bow and arrow, which he does until the king of the elephants carries him off to the elephants' graveyard.
 Sinbad's master is so pleased with the huge quantities of ivory in the graveyard that he sets Sinbad free, and Sinbad returns to Baghdad, rich with ivory and gold.
 "Here I went in to the Caliph and, after saluting him and kissing hands, informed him of all that had befallen me; whereupon he rejoiced in my safety and thanked Almighty Allah; and he made my story be written in letters of gold.
 I then entered my house and met my family and brethren: and such is the end of the history that happened to me during my seven voyages.
 Praise be to Allah, the One, the Creator, the Maker of all things in Heaven and Earth!".

 Some versions return to the frame story, in which Sinbad the Porter may receive a final generous gift from Sinbad the Sailor.
 In other versions the story cycle ends here, and there is no further mention of Sinbad the Porter.

 Adaptations

-Sinbad's quasi-iconic status in Western culture has led to his name being recycled for a wide range of uses in both serious and not-so-serious contexts, frequently with only a tenuous connection to the original tales.
+Sinbad's status in Western culture has led to his name being used in a wide range of contexts, often with only a tenuous connection to the original tales.
 Many films, television series, animated cartoons, novels, and video games have been made, most of them featuring Sinbad not as a merchant who stumbles into adventure, but as a dashing dare-devil adventure-seeker.